Horizon Cloud Service - next-gen Architecture

 • A Horizon Edge deployment (Horizon Edge Gateway and Unified Access Gateways).

 • User capacity to host image templates, desktop pools, and published applications.
 Capacity can be provided by either the initial provider used when creating the Horizon Edge or with secondary providers to allow scaling.
-See Providers.
+See Capacity Providers for more information.

 • Networking inside the provider to allow the components to properly communicate.